Lme20/da/data-structures/priority-queues/binary-heaps/binary-heaps.md

 ### Deletion

-To delete the minimum element from a minimum-heap, also known as extracting the minimum, we follow these steps:
+To delete the minimum element from a minimum-heap, *extracting the minimum*, we follow these steps:
 1. Replace the root node with the last node in the heap.
 2. Compare the new root with its children and swap it with the smaller child if necessary.
 3. Repeat step 2 until the heap property is restored.